Henry Barkly: Governor of Victoria

 In November 1856, Barkly was appointed Governor of Victoria, Australia, arriving in Melbourne on 24 December 1856.
 He achieved one of his main goals of stable government with the appointment of the James McCulloch ministry.
 He was noted for his support of philanthropic and intellectual movements.
-He was a founder and president of the Royal Society of Victoria, 1860–63, and helped to found the National Gallery of Victoria, the Acclimatization Society and the National Observatory.
+He was a founder and president of the Royal Society of Victoria, 1860–63, and helped to found the National Gallery of Victoria, the Acclimatization society of Victoria and the Melbourne Observatory.

 Governor of Mauritius and the Cape Colony

 He was appointed 10th Governor of Mauritius from 26 November 1863 to 4 June 1870.

-In August 1870 he was sent to the Cape of Good Hope as Governor of Cape Colony and as British High Commissioner for Southern Africa.
+In August 1870 he was sent to the Cape Colony as governor and as British High Commissioner for Southern Africa.
 He helped to implement responsible government in the Cape and worked closely with John Molteno, its first elected Prime Minister.
 He served in South Africa until 1877, and played an important role in assisting the early growth of the Cape Liberal tradition.
 He was also influential in supporting the local resistance against Lord Carnarvon's attempt to unite the region's states into a federation (inspired by the success of the Canadian Confederation).
 Crucially, he shared with the Cape government the belief that the Cape's non-racial constitution was still fragile and that it was "impossible that the Cape's native laws would survive a session of bargaining with the Boer republics.
 Federation in 1875 would have produced the same results as Union did in 1910...
 Barkly was undoubtedly right to foster the nucleus of a Liberal party which was forming around Molteno.
 Liberal democracy was a tender plant in the climate of South Africa, but it had taken root in the Cape, and it was only the insensitive handling of Downing Street which prevented it growing, as Barkly hoped, into a force which would have been strong enough to control the other tendencies in South African politics."

 He was involved with the Royal Commission on Colonial Defence in 1879.

-He died in Brompton, Kensington, London on 20 October 1898 and is buried in Brompton Cemetery.
+He died in Brompton, Kensington, London, on 20 October 1898 and is buried in Brompton Cemetery.